Special Educational Needs & Disabilities

 Pupils may need support from an outside agency such as the Learner Support Service or Speech and Language Therapy Service.
 Any teferral will be made with your consent.
 A programme of support is then provided to the school and to parents/ carers.

 The governors monitor the SEND support provided for pupils.
-The appointed SEND governors are Ms Lisa Thomas and Ms Angela Murphy.
+The appointed SEND governors is Ms Angela Murphy.

 How will the curriculum be matched to my child’s needs?